-32 chiroptera species have been found breeding, hibernating or mating in Spain.
+32 chiroptera species have been found breeding, hibernating or being reproduced.
 All these species are included in the Spanish List of Wild Species with Special Protection: twelve are considered to be vulnerable, and one (Myotis capaccinii) is endangered.
 Fourteen of them are classified within the Habitats Directive (43/92/CEE); eleven in Annex II (species of Community Interest) and the remaining three in Annex IV (Species of Community Interest that require strict protection).

 Tunnels in hydroelectric power stations are typical bat habitats due to their combination of darkness, quiet, humidity and even temperatures in winter and summer.
 Bat colonies have been found in Endesa facilities on many occasions, particularly in side tunnels or access tunnels to gates.
 In some cases, the type of tunnel closure makes it hard for them to get in and breed.
-This situation can be improved by suiting them to make them perfectly compatible with the infrastructure management.
+This situation it is improving by suiting them to make them perfectly compatible with the infrastructure management.

 With the Endesabats Project, and working with experts from the Laboratorio de Biodiversidad y Conservación Animal del Centre Tencològic Forestal de Catalunya (Biodiversity and Animal Conservation Laboratory at the Catalan Forestry Technology Centre), we aim to gain more knowledge and improve conservation of cave-dwelling bats, their ecological requirements and how they affect hydroelectric power station operations.
 We also want to emphasise the importance of these infrastructures for endangered chiroptera species, and to propose management measures to help their conservation and their presence in this type of facilities as well.